Wakoma/Lokal/README.md

 * [Nextcloud](https://nextcloud.com/) - The self-hosted productivity platform that keeps you in control.

+* [Jitsi](jitsi.org) - More secure, more flexible, and completely free video conferencing

 * [Element](https://element.io/) - All-in-one secure chat app for teams, friends and organisations.

 * [Wordpress](https://wordpress.org/) - WordPress is open source software you can use to create a beautiful website, blog, or app.